-Our objective is to develop a system to educate and inspire school children about the underlying mechanism of problem solving algorithms and simple artificial intelligences.
+Our objective is to develop a system to educate and inspire school children about the underlying mechanism of problem-solving algorithms and simple artificial intelligences.
 Affecting real change means reaching homes as well as schools, and for this reason we have focused our efforts purely on software (as opposed to costly hardware) for the creation of an engaging, educational game.
-Influenced by David Allen’s statement (“we didn’t want people to be controlled by it, but to control it”) our aim is to briefly turn the relationship between children and digital algorithms upside down.
+Influenced by David Allen’s statement (“we didn’t want people to be controlled by it, but to control it”), our aim is to briefly turn the relationship between children and digital algorithms upside-down.
 The ultimate intention is to facilitate the easy creation and manipulation of custom algorithms, in a visually rich, gamified context, demonstrating that computer science can be both fun and empowering.

 Target Audience 1.3

-Our efforts have been informed largely by primary market research.
-We have tried (where possible) to engage directly with Key Stage 3 educators as well as a user sample of our target audience (year 9 school children at Bristol Grammar School, aged 13–14, both male and female).
+Our efforts have been informed largely by primary market research: We have tried (where possible) to engage directly with Key Stage 3 educators as well as a user sample of our target audience (year 9 students of Bristol Grammar School, aged 13–14, both male and female).
 This has acted as an invaluable source of information, while allowing us to get a feel for the agile programming concept of shortest possible feedback cycles.

 Bristol Grammar School, IT Class Focus Group (Pre-development) 1.3.1

 An initial visit to the school took place on Thursday 8th October, in which we were granted an hour for a focus group with year 9 pupils.
-For this we devised a series of activities design to acquire information about IT education, along with opinions and preference regarding computer games (as well as other topics).
+For this we devised a series of activities designed to acquire information about IT education, along with opinions and preferences regarding computer games (as well as other topics).

-During the first 5 minutes we introduced ourselves and engaged in a class discussion about what the pupils have been doing and learning so far in terms of computer programming.
+During the first 5 minutes we introduced ourselves and engaged in a class discussion about what the pupils had been doing and learning so far in terms of computer programming.
 The answers ranged significantly, from having little experience at all, to actively engaging in interesting web scripting projects.
-We were also introduced to Scratch, a visual programming language.
+We were also introduced to their use of Scratch, a visual programming language.
 This acted as a great source of inspiration for our project.

-We then divided the class into four lines, and set up a relay game where the first person in each line ran up to the front of the class to write an interest on an A2 sheet of paper.
+We then divided the class into four lines and set up a relay game where the first person in each line ran up to the front of the class to write an interest on an A2 sheet of paper.
 After several minutes the group with the longest list would win.
 We then handed out three coloured stickers to each pupil and asked them to place a sticker next to the three interests that they prefer (on any of the four sheets of paper).
 This allowed us to get a ranking of the most common interests while sparking class discussion.

-Next we organized smaller groups, asking each to pick an interest and brainstorm possible connections to the field of computer science.
-Finally we asked the groups to design a game relating to this interest, keeping in mind that it must include an educational computer science element.
+Next we organised smaller groups, asking each to pick an interest and brainstorm possible connections to the field of computer science.
+Finally, we asked the groups to design a game relating to this interest, keeping in mind that it must include an educational computer science element.
 Pupils were encouraged to draw mind maps, and these materials can be found in Appendix 1.
 The results from these activities are listed below.

-In addition to these activities, we also asked pupils to fill out a questionnaire at the end of the class, ranking twelve game aspects in terms of importance to their experience (see pie chart below, ranks on next page).
+In addition to these activities, we also asked pupils to fill out a questionnaire at the end of the class, ranking twelve game aspects in terms of importance to their experience (see pie chart below; ranks on next page).

-The main insights we gained and taken forward from these activities are that:
+The main insights we gained and took forward from these activities were that: